EVERSE-ResearchSoftware/QualityPipelines/README.md

     --help            Show this help message.
 ```

-## Configuration file
+### Configuration file

 The preliminary configuration file format is JSON and consists a list
-of indicators and the plugins to be used:
+of indicators and the plugins to be used.
+The `name` field matches the
+actual method of the class named `plugin`:

 ```json
 {